 Why They Are Pests

-Opossums are finally pests because they utilize human-provided resources to survive when individuals would generally prefer they not.
+Opossums are pests because they utilize human-provided resources to survive when individuals would generally prefer they not.
 Opossums eat almost everything, therefore scavenging for garbage or stealing your pet’s food that’s left out are especially easy ways to allow them to sustain themselves.
 In addition to trying to locate food, opossums often seek warmth and shelter in colder months, leading them to find their ways to attics, under decks and into sheds.
 This may lead to a scary and undesirable experience for you, your kids or your pets.

 Are They Dangerous?

 Broadly speaking, opossums aren’t very dangerous.
 They are shy creatures who’d rather prevent a confrontation.
 That having been said, opossums are wild animals with very sharp claws and teeth, and they’ll strike you or your pets if they feel especially threatened.
 Never corner an opossum or any other wild creature as their only way off from you’re via you.
-Don’t ship your pets after opossums either; the opossum might not win that fight, but be assured that they will fight and your pet will suffer for that.
+Don’t send your pets after opossums either; the opossum might not win that fight, but be assured that they will fight and your pet will suffer for that.
 If you come across an opossum in or near your house, please, do not try to eliminate it yourself; call an expert wildlife removal team.

 Can They Carry Disease?